jmfriedt/sentinel1_pbr/README.md

   * select the relevant pulse amongst res1 and res2, as shown ll.41-44 of the script
   * define the elevation angle as provided for example on the Heavens Above web site, as shown l.6 of the script
   * we attempt to identify the Pulse Repetition Interval by autocorrelating the reference signal: make sure that the provided PRI (l.32) is credible.
-The first first options are from Extra Wide (EW) swaths, the last three are from Interferometric Wide (IW) swaths.
+The first options are from Extra Wide (EW) swaths, the last three are from Interferometric Wide (IW) swaths.
 The program should quit with an error if not PRI is found: these PRI values have been extracted from decoding the raw Sentinel1 data as explained at https://github.com/jmfriedt/sentinel1_level0